Britain unveils 'firepower' package for Ukraine amid uncertainty over future of war - UPI.com

 The package was announced as more than 50 allies and partners converged on Brussels for the 26th Ukraine Defense Contact Group, a coalition of nations that support Ukraine's defense against the Russia invasion.

-The meeting is being held at a time of uncertainty as Trump, the leader of the United States, which has been by far the largest backer of Ukraine, campaigned on isolationist agenda and has opening questioned sending support to Kyiv while being known for praising Putin.
+The meeting is being held at a time of uncertainty as Trump, the leader of the United States, which has been by far the largest backer of Ukraine, campaigned on isolationist agenda and has openly questioned sending support to Kyiv while being known for praising Russian President Vladimir Putin.

-Hegseth on Wednesday was seemingly throwing water on that idea, suggesting that any alternative security guarantees for Ukraine "must be backed by capable European and non-European troops."
+Hegseth on Wednesday was seemingly dismissing that idea, suggesting that any alternative security guarantees for Ukraine "must be backed by capable European and non-European troops."

-He also said it would be an "unrealistic objective" to return Ukraine to is pre-204 borders.
+He also said it would be an "unrealistic objective" to return Ukraine to is pre-2014 borders.

 Following Russia's invasion on Feb.
 24, 2022, Russia occupies about 20% of Ukrainian land.